 With panoramic views over central London, Primrose Hill is a gorgeous place to watch the night sky erupt with fireworks.
 Wrap up warm, wear shoes you don't mind getting covered and mud, and bring a Thermos of mulled wine to see in 2024 in cosy style.

-Of course, the biggest and most famous London New Year's Eve fireworks are the official ones laid on by the mayor, and sending sparks flying up and down the banks of the Thames.
-But £20 tickets to watch them from one of the six official viewing areas tend to vanish faster than a rocket soaring into the sky, so read on for some handy suggestions to get your firework fix as you say goodbye 2023, and hello 2024: from fancy restaurants to rooftop bars to hilly parks.
+Of course, the biggest and most famous New Year’s Eve fireworks are the official ones laid on by the mayor.
+Every year, they rival some of the world’s best displays, sending sparks flying up and down the banks of the Thames.
+But £20 tickets to watch them from one of the six official viewing areas tend to vanish faster than a shoddily lit Catherine Wheel, so if you didn’t manage to bag one this year, we have you covered.
+Read on for some handy suggestions on how to get your firework fix as you say goodbye 2025, and hello 2026.
+Whether you want to watch the explosions from fancy restaurants, a rooftop bars, or brave a cold hilly park, here’s where you can find the best views in the city.

 What time do the New Year’s Eve fireworks start?